GreptimeTeam/greptimedb/README.md

 for years.
 Based on their best-practices, GreptimeDB is born to give you:

 - A standalone binary that scales to highly-available distributed cluster, providing a transparent experience for cluster users
-- Optimized columnar layout for handling time-series data; compacted, compressed, stored on various storage backends
+- Optimized columnar layout for handling time-series data; compacted, compressed, and stored on various storage backends
-- Flexible index options, tackling high cardinality issues down
+- Flexible indexes, tackling high cardinality issues down
 - Distributed, parallel query execution, leveraging elastic computing resource
 - Native SQL, and Python scripting for advanced analytical scenarios
-- Widely adopted database protocols and APIs
+- Widely adopted database protocols and APIs, native PromQL supports
 - Extensible table engine architecture for extensive workloads

 ## Quick Start